 Visiting Banff and Lake Louise

-- Those with significant lung diseases may want to avoid extended exposure during times of poor air quality.
-View Environment Canada air quality alerts for Banff National Park here.
+- When there is smoke in the air, children, the elderly, and those with lung disease may want to avoid extended exposure during times of poor air quality.
+Check ahead to monitor the air quality in Banff National Park.

 Are there any trail or activity closures?